 LINCLOG Source Support Library

-DBEnterprise 6.1 includes the LINCLOG Source Support Library (LINCLOG.dll).
+Since version 6.1, DBEnterprise has included the LINCLOG Source Support Library (LINCLOG.dll).
 This library illustrates how to write your own libraries and can be used to process LINCLOGs directly in DBEnterprise.

 The Enterprise\Support subfolder in the program folder contains C++ header files and a code library (DBEUser.lib) that provide useful DBEnterprise functions.
 You can use these functions to simplify writing a library for reformatting, transforming, and FileXtract functionality.
 The DataItem.h and DataItem.cpp files in Samples\LINCLOG provide useful routines for accessing and updating individual data items.